Joseph-Schtein/OOP---Assignment3/README.md

 2. Enter your ID number to connect to the sever (don't worry we wont steel your identity ;-) ).

-3. Select mode (a for aouto, and m for manual)
+3. Select mode (a for aouto, and m for manual) **or** enter "b" to see your higest scores or "r" to your rank among yhe other players.
+4. Insert a stage (0-23 options).

 4. Insert a stage (0-23 options)